willymcallister/willymcallister.github.io/_videos/mesh-current-steps1to3.md

 The steps of the Mesh Current Method are,

 1. Identify the meshes (the open windows of a circuit).
+Draw and name mesh current arrows in each mesh, using a consistent direction.
-1. Assign a current variable to each mesh, using a consistent direction.
+1. Solve the easy mesh currents, the ones that pass through a constant current source.
 1. Write Kirchhoff's Voltage Law around each mesh.
-1. Solve the resulting system of equations.
+1. Solve the resulting system of equations to get the mesh currents.
-1. Solve for individual element currents and voltages using Ohm's Law.
+1. Find the element currents and voltages with Ohm's Law.

 Created by Willy McAllister.